christinezxw/INFO6250/exams/exam02/questions.md

 They are similar to each other because they don't exist as a file.
 A REST service response or a dynamic asset are generated until the client request for it.
 They are not similar because a dynamic asset is a file, HTML page, CSS, JS, images or media, used by client-side browser.
 However a REST service can return HTML fragments, text, JSON, XML, YAML, etc., used by frontend and/or backend.
 ## Q7: Give an example of a piece of information you should not store in a cookie, and why you should not store it that way.
-We shouldn't store any sensitive information which should remain secure in cookie.
+We shouldn't store any sensitive information which should remain secure in cookie, such as credit card info, password.
 Because cookie is just plain text field that anyone can read and write.
 ## Q8: Explain why it is useful to separate a function that fetches data from what you do with that data
 A seperated function that only responsible for fetching data can be reused for different purposes, it doesn't change if the HTML changes.
 Caller can decide how to react to the fetched data, which has nothing todo with the fetch call function itself.
 This is seperation of concerns.
 Also others can review the code more efficiently.
 ## Q9: Explain why try/catch is useless when dealing with asynchronous errors (assume you aren't using async/await)